© 2014-2024 Offshore Radio Museum

 On 30th August the station's land-based DJs presented their final shows on tape and throughout the following day all DJs on-board the Janine presented their individual final programmes.
 From 6.00pm all staff joined in a "Goodbye Show" which lasted until 7.05pm when the station switched off its transmitters for the last time.

-Early the following morning, 1st September 1974 the station's tender, En Rust, raised the Janine's anchor and towed the radio ship to Vlissingen where she was met by a crowd of over 1,000 fans and well wishers.
+Early the following morning, 1st September 1974 the station's tender, En Rust, raised the Janine's anchor and the radio ship sailed into Vlissingen where she was met by a crowd of over 1,000 fans and well wishers.
 However, two days later an arrest warrant was placed on the ship by Harry van de Velde, who claimed he was owed money for the transmitter equipment which the station had been using.
 Adriaan van Landschoot had attempted to sell the ship as a fully equipped radio station before Radio Atlantis closed, but the deal fell through.

 In September 1974 four people associated with Radio Atlantis (including Adrian van Landschoot) were charged with offences under the Belgian Marine Offences Act of 1962.
 The case was referred to the Brussels High Court where it was heard on 29th November 1974 - all four were found guilty and fined.
 Adriaan van Landschoot was also given a three month prison sentence, suspended for five years.
 These sentences were later commuted following appeal to the King of Belgium.